-This test series includes three separate shaped charge detonations, allowing for statistical certainty of the tested charge performance.
-Coupon tests are used to understand relative penetration, but mainly are used to identify casing-hole size and charge performance consistency.
-Multiple casing strings can be evaluated with this type of test.
+This test series typically includes three separate shaped charge detonations, allowing for statistical certainty of the tested charge's performance.
+Coupon tests can be used to understand relative penetration into a cement target, but are mainly used to identify casing-hole size and charge's performance consistency.
+Multiple casing strings can be evaluated, and at different standoffs, with this type of test.
 Tests are performed using L-80 or customer-specified coupon targets.